BettercareHealth/bettercare/mmh/mmh-6-resources.md

 *	Economic abuse
 *	Harassment

 Anyone who has been or is being abused can apply for a Protection Order.
+In this section, we will refer to a woman applying for a Protection Order.
 Also:

 *	A third party can apply for a Protection Order on behalf of the woman, with her written permission.
 In this written consent, the woman must explain why she is not able to make the application herself.
 *	The child of the woman can apply for a Protection Order without requiring the assistance of the woman as parent or guardian, however the case will be referred to the Children’s Court.